Q1: Can I back up only changed files?

 A: The user is a mean to separate data access.
 If you have one user across all your servers, that user will be able to see the data from all those server.
 If you don't want a user have an access to all server backups, you can create a separate user per server.
 This is more of a business and security decision.
 We recommend that you use a separate user per server because:

 - all backed up data will be accessible from every computer.
 Data backed up on one computer can be restored on another one.

 - you won't be able to limit each server - the package in this case will be shared between all the computers.

 - one common email for notifications.

-Q2: How many packages/storage limits should I create?
+Q2: What are Storage Limits for?
+How many storage limits should I create?

-A: You can use one package for all users or if you need different storage limits for different users, create multiple packages - every for each storage limit - and then assign a certain package to a certain user.
+A: You can use one storage limit for all users or if you need to manage users/companies within different limits, create multiple storage limits and then assign to certain users.
+Learn more here.

 Q3: How can I drop a user account and delete their data from the storage?

 A: You can do it directly from the Managed Backup control panel.
 Learn more here.

 A: This is a web interface for end-users where they can review, download and share their data hosted in the cloud.
 It is fully supported for Amazon S3 and Microsoft Azure.
 Learn more here.